Next Open Day - Saturday 2nd February 10am - 1pm

-You will work on live briefs alongside real-life clients, which enables you to not only develop your creativity but also learn about how artists and designers work in industry.
+This is a vocational course, which means that all major project briefs will aim to better prepare you for what to expect in a creative work environment.
+Students work on live briefs alongside real life clients, which enables you to not only develop your creativity but also learn about how artists and designers work in the industry.

 Pearson BTEC Edexcel

-At least five 4s at GCSE, including a 5 in GCSE Art.
+At least five 4s at GCSE, including at least a 4 in GCSE Art and English Language or Maths.
 Creative GCSE Design Technology subjects including Textiles, Graphic Design and Resistant Materials may be considered.
 Progression to the course via this route will be subject to an interview with a portfolio of art work.
-Please contact the Art department by April to arrange this.

 BTEC Extended Diploma